utat-ss/HERON-documentation/c-programming/control-structures.md

 ## Break and Continue

-There are two useful commands for conditional statements and loops that are worth mentioning.
+These are useful commands for conditional statements and loops.
-These commands exist in most other programming languages.

 >**break** - exits the current statement or loop
 >**continue** - skips the current iteration of the loop and continues with the next